datatrail-jhu/10_communication/manuscript/02_presentations.md

 o) Colors on your computer always look the same when presented
 o) Small text is fine
 o) The more blank and empty text on slides, the better

+?5 TRUE or FALSE: The best presentations are off the cuff and unpracticed.

+a) TRUE
+B) FALSE

+?5 TRUE or FALSE: The best presentations have been practiced beforehand.

+A) TRUE
+b) FALSE

 {/quiz}